AliVard/AliVard.github.io/_pages/readings/llm-bias.md

 convergence to the true ranking under random perturbations.

+>  We find inspiration in the self-consistency framework (Wang et al., 2023b [->](https://arxiv.org/abs/2203.11171)), which improves quality and consistency in chain-ofthought prompting (Wei et al., 2022).
+The approach has two main stages: first, it samples multiple answers for an input prompt; then, it aggregates the sampled answers into a single, high-quality one, hence “marginalizing out” separate reasoning paths from the language model

+>  we compute the
+central ranking closest in Kendall tau distance to all the sampled rankings, which, like self-consistency, marginalizes out the independent variable (in the original, reasoning paths; in ours, prompt order)

+> We apply
+permutation self-consistency with m = 20 output rankings, resulting in 20 parallel calls to the LLM per example.

+> We conclude
+that picking m = 20 output rankings is effective, though returns sharply diminish after 5–10.

+> In conclusion, this evidence grounds our choice of not using temperature.

 ---
 ### [Lost in the Middle: How Language Models Use Long Contexts](https://arxiv.org/pdf/2307.03172) (6 Jul 2023 )